-- Vodka (I really love this apple vodka as it’s local – from Hudson Valley), but any vodka will do… it does not need to be apple infused.)
+- Vodka (I really love this apple vodka as it’s local from Hudson Valley), but any vodka will do… it also does not need to be apple infused.)

 - Apple Juice

 The first step is to make a thyme-infused simple syrup.
-Do not be afraid, it’s called simple for a reason and it is actually incredibly easy.
+Do not be afraid of this step, it’s called simple for a reason and it is actually incredibly easy.
 Take 1 cup of sugar and 1/2 cup water, stir until sugar is dissolved, and then bring to a boil.
 Reduce heat to medium/low.
 Add five sprigs of fresh thyme, and let it cook for five minutes, stirring occasionally.
-Pour into a jar, and let it cool.
+Strain, pour into a jar, and let it cool.